-This new ATV loop trail circles the heart of Franklin County, connecting the trail systems of seven clubs.
+This new ATV trail circles the heart of Franklin County, connecting the trail systems of seven clubs.
 These clubs maintain more trails that reach north from Stratton/Eustis to Carrabassett to Kingfield to Phillips, Strong and Rangeley, Maine.

-The Moose Loop has the widest variety of trails available in the east.
+The Moose Trail has the widest variety of trails available in the east.
 Test your ATV on steep mountain trails, rocks, and mud holes or leisurely tour along trails in the woods and enjoy the scenery.
 You could catch an eagle flying or moose drinking in one of the small streams.
 Birds and wildlife abound, so bring your cameras!
 Maine towns and villages can provide services and amenities for all your adventures.
 Please check the wide variety of offerings on our ATV trail map.

 Flagstaff Area ATV Club

 An amazing network of trails makes it possible for ATV riders to travel throughout Maine.
 Trails include multi-use rail trails through scenic recreation and wildlife areas.

 The Rangeley Lakes area has 70 miles of organized ATV Trails open to the public for riding.